Not sure how the bid writing process works? This comprehensive bid writing guide will explain how to write the perfect tender response!

-Only promise things you are willing to deliver.
+Only promise things you are willing to deliver. when writing your tender document.
 If you say you will take on ten school leavers a year, and don’t bother when you win the work, the tenderer will be within their rights to cancel your contract.

 Don’t assume you will win